frlemdyasov/nixos-config/README.md

 - Thunderbird email accounts need to be manually added
 - Emacs needs to be configured by copying .emacs into ~/ .
 - The wallpaper must be set.
+- The profile picture must be set.
 - Firefox extentions need to be installed
 - Firefox settings need to be set
-- Cursor needs to be set (Mocu-White-Right)
+- Mouse cursor needs to be set (Mocu-White-Right)
 - Application icons need to be organized
 - Window blur from the rounded-corners-reborn extention needs to be set